URI Modifiers

 use League\Uri\Modifier;

-echo Modifier::from("http://example.com/?kingkong=toto&foo=bar%20baz&kingkong=ape")
+echo Modifier::wrap("http://example.com/?kingkong=toto&foo=bar%20baz&kingkong=ape")

 ->sortQuery()